Masthead

 3. Before we can process the data we will save and subset the surface reflectance data.
 This is necessary when working with Level-2 data.
 From the main menu select File → Save As..
 (ENVI...).
 Select the file "Surface Reflectance" data from the list and click OK.
 Click the small arrow on the right hand side or click Spatial Subset.
 Select the Subset by Vector icon and select the watershed shapefile.
 This will save and subset the data.
 Save the file as MtShasta.dat in your Finals folder and click OK.
 Shasta Subset

 Snow has high reflectance in the visible and low reflectance in the shortwave infrared.
 There are several different tools that can be used to enhance and extract spectral differences.
-We will test out a spectral index, band ration and band difference to compare the reflectance of two bands.
+We will test out a spectral index, band ratio and band difference to compare the reflectance of two bands.

 1. Open the Data Manager and remove all the original Landsat files and leave the MtShasta.dat and Shasta_Watersheds shapefile.
 Change the band combinations of the MtShasta.dat image to Red - SWIR, Green - NIR, Blue - Red.
 This will make the snow appear bright blue and easier to differentiate from other land cover.